PhD in Counseling Psychology

 Length of the Program: The program typically takes four to five years of study, including a full-time pre-doctoral internship.
 Time for degree completion, including the dissertation is six years.

 Continuous Enrollments: Doctoral students in counseling psychology are required to maintain the status of continuous enrollment during their program of studies.
-This means that during each semester of each academic year (excluding Summer Sessions), each student must do one of the following (see the current Doctoral Handbook for more information):
+This means that during each semester of each academic year (excluding Summer Sessions), each student must do one of the following (see the current handbook for more information):

 - Enroll in one of the following: